Al Jazeera submits journalist Abu Akleh's killing case to ICC

 The ICC last year launched a probe into war crimes in the Palestinian territories, but Israel is not an ICC member and disputes the court's jurisdiction.

-The Israeli army conceded on September 5 that one of its soldiers had likely shot Abu Akleh after mistaking her for a militant.
+The Israeli army conceded on September 5 that one of its soldiers had likely shot Abu Akleh after mistaking her for a member of an armed group.

-The veteran reporter, who was a Christian, was wearing a bulletproof vest marked "Press" and a helmet when she was shot in the head in the Jenin refugee camp, a historic flashpoint in the Israeli-Palestinian conflict.
+The veteran reporter was wearing a bulletproof vest marked "Press" and a helmet when she was shot in the head in the Jenin refugee camp, a historic flashpoint in the Israeli-Palestinian conflict.

 After receiving complaints from individuals or groups, the ICC prosecutor decides independently what cases to submit to judges at the court.